* – deceased

 Barton Sherwood (1985)

-Dr. Aimee Dunn Shouse (1989) - B.S. in Political Science; Associate Professor, Department of Political Science, Western Illinois University, Macomb, Illinois; Acting Chair, Chair, and Professor, Department of Women's Studies, Western Illinois University, Macomb, Illinois, August 2008-present.
+Dr. Aimee Dunn Shouse (1989) – B.S. in Political Science; Associate Professor, Department of Political Science, Western Illinois University, Macomb, Illinois; Chair and Professor, Department of Women’s Studies, Western Illinois University, Macomb, Illinois, August 2008-June 2017; Dean, College of Arts, Letters, and Sciences, Southwest Minnesota State University, Marshall, Minnesota, July 2017-present.

 Kevin Spann (1987) – President & CEO, The Parker Group, Fair Oaks, California.